 Wouldn’t it be nice and look better if the link was something like this:

 The idea of hiding or “cloaking” these affiliate links is to make blog readers think that the affiliate link is an internal URL or a part of the current blog.
-When a blog reader or visitor think that it is an internal link on your blog rather than a third party site, that person is more likely to click on the “cloaked” link than the normal affiliate link .
-Other benefits of “cloaking” or hiding affiliate links is that all our blog links point to an internal address on the domain and it also makes it more convenient for the blogger to update the affiliate links and avoid having dead links when the company updates or changes its affiliate links.
+When a blog reader or visitor thinks that it is an internal link on your blog rather than a third-party site, that person is more likely to click on the “cloaked” link than the normal affiliate link.
+Another benefit of “cloaking” or hiding affiliate links is that all our blog links point to an internal address on the domain and it also makes it more convenient for the blogger to update the affiliate links and avoid having dead links when the company updates or changes its affiliate links.
 Hiding affiliate links can also improve your conversion rate and an improved conversion rate can mean an increase in affiliate earnings.

 - Text editor (if you don’t have one, you can get one from here or here)